-There are numerous debt consolidation methods to consider, some of which work better in different situations.
+There are many options to consider when deciding to consolidate debt, some of which work better in different situations.

-A word to the wise, though: Debt consolidation isn’t for everyone struggling with debt.
+A word to the wise, though: Debt consolidation loans aren’t for everyone struggling with debt.
 Determining which method will benefit you the most will involve some homework and some calculations … or a visit to a debt counselor.

 Debt consolidation can take many forms, including a personal loan, a balance-transfer credit card, a home equity line of credit (HELOC) and a debt management plan, among others.
 (We’ll get into the details of those options later on.)